STRONG REPRESENTATION IN PIERCE COUNTY & WESTERN WASHINGTON

 The formal name for the charge of hit and run is failure to remain at the scene of an accident.
 Under Washington State law, when a person is involved in an automobile accident involving damage over $250.00, the driver is required to remain at the scene of the accident and provide his or her identification and other information.
 Failure to comply with this duty is a crime.
 The level of the crime is determined by whether the accident was with an unoccupied car or some other property (misdemeanor), an occupied car but with no injury (gross misdemeanor), or caused an injury to another person (felony).
 Both felony and gross misdemeanor hit and run carry a mandatory license suspension upon conviction.

 If you have been arrested and/or charged with a traffic crime of any type, contact the Tacoma criminal defense lawyers at The Law Offices of Krupa & Clark.
-An experienced defense attorney is available every day of the year, 24 hours a day, to talk to you and give you advice about your particular circumstances.
+Our team is available every day of the year, 24 hours a day, to talk to you and give you advice about your particular circumstances.
 We appreciate the opportunity to help you understand and protect your rights, and the chance to help you defend your case.
 You won’t be disappointed with our personal service and attention to detail.